ktor-doc-jp/ktor-doc-jp/pages/servers/testing.md

 ## TestEngine

 Ktor has a special kind engine `TestEngine`, that doesn't create a web server, doesn't bind to sockets and doesn't do any real HTTP requests.
-Instead, it hooks directly into internal machinery and processes `ApplicationCall` directly.
+Instead, it hooks directly into internal mechanisms and processes `ApplicationCall` directly.
-This allows for fast test execution at the expense of may be missing some details about HTTP processing.
+This allows for fast test execution at the expense of maybe missing some HTTP processing details.
-It's perfectly capable of testing application logic, but be sure to setup integration tests as well.
+It's perfectly capable of testing application logic, but be sure to set up integration tests as well.

-Quick walk through:
+A quick walkthrough:

-* Add `ktor-server-test-host` dependency to `test` scope
+* Add `ktor-server-test-host` dependency to the `test` scope
 * Create a JUnit test class and a test function
-* Use `withTestApplication` function to setup test environment for your Application
+* Use `withTestApplication` function to setup a test environment for your Application
-* Use `handleRequest` function to send requests to your application and verify results
+* Use the `handleRequest` function to send requests to your application and verify the results

-See an [example](#example) in this page.
+See an [example](#example) on this page.

 ## Building post/put bodies